moka-guys/dnanexus_peddy/Readme.md

 ## What data are required for this app to run?
 - A project number is passed to the app as a parameter.
 - The given project must have an 'output' folder containing VCFs to be processed by peddy.
-Each vcf must have the extension '.refined.vcf.gz'.
+- More than one vcf with the extension '.refined.vcf.gz' is required.
 - The filename of each sample must include the gender as 'M' or 'F' deliminated by underscores.

 ## What does this app output?